Why the name?

 I ask if the book adds anything culturally significant.
-I look at if the book is a self-contained work that doesn’t take on or leave out too much.
-I also examine plot and character and ask myself if those elements are believable in the world in which the author has created.
+I look at emotional depth and complexity, even if it is ringed by humor.
+I also examine plot, character, setting, etc. and ask myself if those elements are believable in the world in which the author has created.

 What kinds of books do you NOT read?

 The only books that I don’t read are cook books, gardening, crafting (etc.), children’s books, strictly religious works, New Adult, or hardcore erotica.
-I only selectively read young adult lit.
+I selectively read YA.

 Do you write negative book reviews?